Home » Recipes » Savory » Salads » Citrus Salad

 A bowl of citrus salad

-To start, stir together the lime juice, zest, and honey to make the glaze.
-Peel your citrus fruit (I use my hands, but feel free to employ a citrus peeler to make the job easier!)
+• Use a citrus peeler.
+I use my hands, but feel free to employ a citrus peeler to make the peeling part of this recipe easier.
 Try to remove as much of the pith (white parts) as possible—this can be difficult to chew, and doesn’t look pretty in the salad.
 After peeling, slice each section in half width-wise to create two smaller pieces.

 Fruit salad surrounded by fresh mint leaves